Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 Blue for the second time, a week later, and all the extras in the Artificial Eye DVD of Three Colours.
 Editor Jacques Witta [2} {3} , says at one point Red should follow Blue.
 After watching all three for the first time in the standard order, I felt that too, before seeing Wittas’ comment — mostly because White was not a film I really want to watch all through again so soon, and then maybe only to run through certain sections.
 And despite each film overlapping at certain points and Red having an ending which recapitulates all three films.
 Without knowing the main character in White, the end of Blue would be harder to understand, but the reason for wanting Red to follow Blue is as much about it needing greater examination.
 Some reading had suggested it was harder.

 I have a tendency to watch a film cinematographically, missing many story details.
 I find it very easy to be caught up with some technical aspect or structural element of the plot: perhaps sets of equivalences, or counter-currents created through image and voice-over, or image and music.
-I made up my mind, when watching Blue the second time, to focus on the story and the cinematography equally: to make sure not to to miss anything in the story and to revisit the technicalities I was now familiar with: I knew when and where they were coming.
+I made up my mind, when watching Blue the second time, to focus on the story and the cinematography equally: to make sure not to miss anything in the story; to revisit the technicalities I was now familiar with: I knew when and where they were coming.

 In Blue, the blue motif is expressed in the use of blue camera filters, blue objects and blue reflections {listed in James Berardinelli’s review}.
 There can be moments – as I felt in the second viewing – when you tend to be leap-frogging from blue to blue and so not totally enfolded, immersed, in the story.
-There is nonetheless a clever three-for-one: you get the clever, artistically satisfying use of blue, plus the automatic psychological and emotional response to the use of blue for telegraphing for mood, plus the understanding of its meaning and how it fits into the main character’s feelings and responses.
+There is nonetheless a clever three-for-one: the clever, artistically satisfying use of blue, plus the automatic psychological and emotional response to the use of blue for telegraphing for mood, plus the understanding of meaning and how it fits into the main character’s feelings and responses.
 This is what makes Kieslowski a master.
 In this interview Kieslowski gives insights into how he saw himself as a film-maker, which seem relevant to understanding what Kieslowski ends up with in his finished films.

 #